 Last revised:

-In 2021, a study published in Translational Andrology and Urology found a correlation between infertility and shorter “stretched penile length.”
-But is it really harder to get someone pregnant if you have a smaller penis?
-The short answer is no. The study needs more context — so let’s delve into the connection between penis size and fertility a little further.
+Is it really more difficult to get someone pregnant if you have a penis that’s on the smaller side?
+The short answer is no. The study needs more context — so let’s delve into the connection between penis size and fertility.

 Key takeaways

-The authors of the study highlighted above explain that the results do not suggest that men with smaller penises have reduced fertility, or that men with infertility have reduced penile lengths.
+The authors of the study explained that the results do not suggest that all men with smaller penises have reduced fertility, or that all men with infertility have reduced penile lengths.
 The study notes a weak association between adult testosterone levels and penile size, and a small difference of 1.1 centimeters between the average penile length of fertile men and infertile men.

 There are many limitations to the research.
-The group of men studied was small, not randomized, and conducted retrospectively.
-It doesn’t account for differing populations, or race and ethnicity.
+The group of men studied was small.
 And the authors theorized that the lower fertility and the lower penile length were actually both symptoms of the primary issue, which was lower testosterone.

-There is currently no further research to link penis size and fertility.
-And people with penises of all lengths, widths, and shapes have children naturally.
+There is currently no further peer-reviewed research to link penis size and fertility.
+And people with penises of all lengths, widths, and shapes can children naturally.

 What affects penis size?